Relativistic and nonrelativistic spin splitting above and below the Fermi level in a $g$-wave altermagnet: Results

+The microscopic mechanism behind NRSS can be captured by a minimal tight-binding model that includes both \textit{d} orbitals of the magnetic sublattices and \textit{p} orbitals of the ligand sites.
+It has the form

+where $\hat{\mathcal{H}}_0$ is the hopping between magnetic and nonmagnetic sites, $\hat{\mathcal{H}}_{CF}$ captures the explicit effects of the $D_{3d}$ crystal field of each magnetic sublattice, and $\hat{\mathcal{H}}_{ex}$ introduces an effective collinear, antiferroic magnetic order.
+The explicit definition of each term is detailed in the SM, and here we reveal how the interplay of these terms gives rise to NRSS.
+When only $\hat{\mathcal{H}}_0$ is included, the hopping interaction between magnetic ions and ligands alone does not produce NRSS, as seen in Fig. \ref{fig:TB}A (bottom row).
+Moreover, plotting the sublattice projection (Fig. \ref{fig:TB}A, middle row) shows that electrons are also sublattice unpolarized.

+When the crystal field is turned on (Fig. \ref{fig:TB}B), although spin splitting is still absent, bands that were degenerate now split into sublattice-polarized bands.
+This occurs because Co$_1$ and Co$_2$ sites have different crystal environments along a specific real-space direction, which translates into reciprocal-space paths.
+Importantly, such polarization reverses between $6^\pm_{001}$-related momentum directions ($\Gamma - \mathrm{M^{\prime\prime}}$ and $\Gamma - \mathrm{M^{\prime}}$) and such a feature is a key precondition for NRSS.

+Finally, when the antiferroic exchange interaction is included, each sublattice experience a magnetization of opposite sign.
+Because bands related by $6^\pm_{001}$ symmetry have precisely opposite sublattice polarization, such bands develop an opposite Zeeman splitting, thus leading to the NRSS seen in Fig. \ref{fig:TB}C.

 Our model and symmetry analysis, guided and supported by DFT results, establish a comprehensive theoretical framework for understanding NRSS in $\mathrm{CoNb_4Se_8}$.
-Using our DFT and theoretical results predicting those regions of the BZ with NRSS, we now present clear evidence of NRSS in the spin-resolved electronic structure above and below the Fermi level ($E_F$), which diminishes upon crossing the Néel ordering temperature.
+Using our DFT and theoretical results predicting those regions of the BZ with NRSS, we now present clear evidence of RSS and NRSS in the spin-resolved electronic structure above and below the Fermi level ($E_{\rm{F}}$).